 Sample SOW Contract: The Statement of Work

-An Example Contract for the Freelance Writer
+A Contract Example for the Freelance Writer

-Sample Statement of Work
+Example of a Statement of Work

 Statement of Work

-DELIVERY DATES: You shall complete the Services and/or Work by or in accordance with the delivery schedule below.
+Delivery Dates: You shall complete the services and/or work by or in accordance with the delivery schedule below: